moukhtar22/doWM/README.md

 ## Description
 doWM is a mainly floating but also tiling window manager for X11 completely written in golang.

+## Installation
+Currently the best way is to build from source

 ## screenshots
 <div align="center">
 <img src="https://github.com/BobdaProgrammer/doWM/blob/main/images/floating.png?raw=true" width="500px">